 - 1 tbsp vanilla extract

 - In a large mixing bowl, add all dry ingredients.

 - Add eggs and buttermilk to dry ingredients and mix well.

-- Add pumpkin puree, vanilla extract and cinnamon, and mix well.
+- Add pumpkin puree, vanilla extract and cinnamon, 1 tbsp butter or coconut oil (melted) and mix well.

 - Heat a large skillet or pan to medium heat.

-- Add about 1/2 tsp of butter or coconut oil to pan, and then add about 1/4 cup of the pancake mixture to the pan.
+- Add about 1-2 tsp of butter or coconut oil to pan, and then add about 1/4 cup of the pancake mixture to the pan for each pancake.